Port Williams, Nova Scotia: 19th Century

 Port Williams became an important regional shipping point for lumber and agriculture.
 In the days of sailing vessels, the river was used extensively to bring ships into the port to transport apples, lumber and potatoes, to be shipped to the world market, especially Great Britain.
 The village was renamed in honour of Sir William Fenwick Williams, who fought in the Siege of Kars (which is the namesake of Kars Street, Port Williams).
 Sir Williams became the first post Canadian Confederation Lieutenant Governor of Nova Scotia.
 The railway arrived in 1869 with the construction of the Windsor and Annapolis Railway, later to become the Dominion Atlantic Railway.
 A station was built for Port Williams across the river in Greenwich.
 In 1884, Hantsport apple exporter W. H. Chase built the first apple warehouse in Nova Scotia beside the station, quickly followed by many others in the 1890s paving the way for a rapid growth in the apple industry in Nova Scotia.

 20th Century

 Port Williams became a focus of the apple industry with a larger barrel making factory and a processing plant for apple exporter W.H.
 Chase.
 The wharves were rebuilt so serve large steamships in 1930 and continued in use until the 1970s.
 Although the apple industry declined after World War Two, several apple processing plants remained in Port Williams.

+Pulpwood was actively shipped from the port in 1950-1971, from the field behind the Port Williams Elementary School.
+The hull of the ships were fully exposed when sitting on the flat cribwork of the dock.

 Poultry, bulk feed and fuel feed plants were built around the railway until it ceased service to Port Williams in 2006.

 In 1972 the government gave $100,000 to renovate the wharf.
 Three years later the widest ship to dock at Port Williams brought a load of soybean meal to the port from Chicago.